m-a-ulfat/Portfolio/README.md

 **- ✅ Data Analysis & Predictive Modeling.**
 I build analytical solutions to forecast outcomes — from loan default predictions to savings pattern analysis using supervised ML models.
+🔢 Perform data cleaning, transformation, and preprocessing using Python (Pandas, NumPy) and SQL

+📊 Conduct exploratory data analysis (EDA) to uncover trends, correlations, and outliers

+📈 Build predictive models using machine learning algorithms (CatBoost, Random Forest, Logistic Regression)

+🎯 Implement classification models for real-world use cases like loan default or tax prediction

+🧠 Apply feature engineering and selection techniques to improve model accuracy

+🛠 Use tools like Scikit-learn, CatBoost, and XGBoost for supervised learning tasks

+📉 Evaluate model performance using accuracy, confusion matrix, precision-recall, and AUC-ROC

+🌐 Deploy models via Flask for real-time web-based prediction apps

+📁 Work with structured data in Excel, CSV, and relational databases

+📊 Create visualizations and dashboards in Power BI and Tableau to support decision-making

 **- ✅ Dashboard Reporting & Visualization.**
 I design interactive dashboards in **Power BI** and **Tableau** to support strategic decisions at executive levels.